 - We focus on “life-long learning”

-- Course offerings are selected from the liberal arts
+- Course offerings are selected from the liberal arts (including the sciences)

 - We offer a curriculum to challenge participants with serious academic course work